ryangutz/LumenciProductAppSupport/README.md

 # Lumenci Product App Support

-If you experience any errors with the Lumenci Product App, you can contact:
+If you experience any issues with the Lumenci Product App, please contact:

 Email: rbg.lumenci@gmail.com